hanabi/hanabi.github.io/misc/FAQ.md

 [Yes](https://github.com/hanabi/hanabi.github.io/blob/main/misc/2-player.md).

-## What is the reason to play 1's in the starting hand from right-to-left (instead of from left-to-right)?
+## What is the reason to play 1's in the starting hand from right to left (instead of from left to right)?

 See the [convention reasons document](https://github.com/hanabi/hanabi.github.io/blob/main/misc/convention-reasons.md#play-order-of-multiple-1s).